-The practice had a staff recruitment policy and procedure to help them employ suitable staff and also had checks in place for agency and locum staff.
+The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.
-We looked at six staff recruitment records.
+We looked at three staff recruitment records.
 These showed the practice followed their recruitment procedure.
 Appropriate checks including employment references and Disclosure and Barring Services (DBS) checks were carried out for relevant staff.

 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
 There were systems in place to monitor this.

 The practice ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions, including sterilising and X-Ray equipment, electrical and gas appliances.

 Records showed that fire detection and firefighting equipment such as emergency lighting, fire alarms and fire extinguishers were regularly tested.
-Identified staff had additional responsibilities for overseeing fire safety procedures at the practice and had undertaken fire marshal training.
+There was a fire evacuation plan in place and regular fire evacuation drills were carried out.